-With over 53,000 Instagram followers and growing, The Old Lucketts Store is more than just an “antique” store.
+With a devoted Instagram following and a sparkling reputation, The Old Lucketts Store is more than just an “antique” store.
 It has inspired a passionate following of fans from near and far who love to make or use “any ole thing” in a new and modern light.
 Not the “shabby chic” style of the past, owner and celebrated trendsetter Suzanne Eblen inspires designing with vintage items in a modern context and has coined the style “Vintage Hip”.
 With celebrity designers like Joanna Gaines using vintage items to add soul to her interior designs, countless fans the world over have become passionate fans of “modern vintage.”

-Celebrating 25 years in business, Suzanne Eblen has geared up to celebrate her milestone with a special Spring Market to be held October 15th – 17th in Berryville at the Clarke County Fairgrounds.
-After a long hiatus, The Old Lucketts Store Spring Market is ready to welcome antique hunters and vintage-lovers back to the widely popular festival again this year.
+Celebrating 25 years in business in 2021, Suzanne Eblen gears up annually with a special Spring Market held in Berryville at the Clarke County Fairgrounds.
+The Old Lucketts Store Spring Market is ready to welcome antique hunters and vintage-lovers back to the widely popular festival again this year.

 Suzanne has been a leader in the vintage movement for not only Loudoun and the D.C. metro area but for many fans further afield who make the pilgrimage to her annual 3 day Spring Market.
 An upscale style flea market, Suzanne brings together over 200 vendors and 10,000 visitors to enjoy the ultimate day in shopping for cool, vintage finds.
 Antique lovers and interior designers come from around the country with some traveling as far as Texas to shop at the market.
 With live music, food vendors, beer gardens and incredible vintage items you can’t find anywhere else, the Spring Market is an event you cannot miss.